Born Pink: Recording and development

-cut from The Album’s final tracklist.
+cut from The Albums final tracklist.

 Record producer Ryan Tedder, who last worked with Blackpink on their debut studio album, confirmed in an interview with Good Morning America that he wrote songs with members Jennie and Rosé for the upcoming album.
 Describing the process, Tedder said it was very much Blackpink's work with him supporting and contributing.
-Despite working on several songs, none of them made the final album tracklisting.
+Despite working on several songs, none of them made the final album tracklisting, however, one of the tracks, "The Girls", was later released as the official soundtrack to Blackpink: The Game on August 23, 2023.